Courseiva

 pr:

-Option A is correct because the `pr:` trigger in Azure Pipelines YAML is specifically designed to automatically start a pipeline when a pull request is created or updated against a specified branch.
-By default, `pr:` triggers are enabled for the `main` branch, so configuring `pr: main` ensures the pipeline runs on PR creation without needing a separate branch policy.
+The `pr:` trigger in Azure Pipelines YAML is specifically designed to automatically start a pipeline when a pull request is created or updated against a specified branch.
+By default, `pr:` triggers are enabled for all branches; however, to ensure the pipeline only runs for PRs targeting `main`, you configure `pr: main`.
+This triggers the pipeline on PR creation/update without needing a separate branch policy.

 Answer analysis